leoj3n/new-google-sites-proxy/README.md

 npm start
 ```

-Visit <http://localhost:3000/view/[yoursitename]> to see the proxy site.
+Visit <http://localhost:3000/view/new-sites-demo> to see the proxy site.

+For a more complex site, visit <https://localhost:3000/lexnetcrm.com/new-sites-demo>.

+For your own site, replace <https://sites.google.com> with <https://localhost:3000> in your URL.

 ### Injecting Scripts